Learn how to streamline your translation workflow -

 Element placed in the default InDesign master page A

-Create new master page
+Create new parent page

 Create a new InDesign master page